This article analyzes why the new tax law’s elimination of the alimony deduction could make divorce uglier.

 Family law assistance

 Family law can impact various areas of one’s life, including, as the above shows, taxes and finances.
-That is why anybody considering a divorce should contact a family law attorney for help.
+That is why anybody considering a divorce should contact our Newton family law attorneys for help.
 The stakes in a divorce are just too high to leave anything to chance.
 An attorney can advise clients about what legal options they have and how to pursue negotiations in such a way that protects their best interests.